stylus/stylus/operators.md

 ### Conditional Assignment: ?= :=

-The conditional assignment operator `?=` (aliased as `:=`) lets us define variables without clobbering old values (when present).
-This operator expands to an `is defined` binary operation within a ternary, for example the following are equivalent:
+The conditional assignment operator `?=` (aliased as `:=`) lets us define variables without clobbering old values (if present).
+This operator expands to an `is defined` binary operation within a ternary.

+For example, the following are equivalent:

     color := white
     color ?= white
     color = color is defined ? color : white

-For example when using `=` we simply re-assign:
+When using plain `=`, we simply reassign:

     color = white
     color = black